shuttle-hq/shuttle/examples/url-shortener/README.md

 and you will get shortened url back (something like this `https://s.shuttleapp.rs/RvpVU_`)

+## Project structure

+project consists of following files

+- `Shuttle.toml` contains name of the app (if name is `s` domain will be `s.shuttleapp.rs`)
+- `schema.sql` is sql script to that will setup database for the app
+- `src/lib.rs` is where all the magic happens it creates shuttle service with two endpoints one for creating new short urls and on for handling shortened urls

 ## How to deploy

 To deploy this app, check out the repository locally